bigwiv/Biopython-cn/chr21.rst

 Please note that to make a code contribution you must have the legal right to contribute it and license it under the Biopython license.
-If you wrote it all yourself, and it is not based on any other code, this shouldn°Øt be a problem.
+If you wrote it all yourself, and it is not based on any other code, this shouldn‚Äôt be a problem.
 However, there are issues if you want to contribute a derivative work - for example something based on GPL or LPGL licenced code would not be compatible with our license.
 If you have any queries on this, please discuss the issue on the biopython-dev